Nevada Taxing Information

 If you are a corporate officer or other bearers of responsibility regarding tax matters, associated with a business that has liability, you may be held liable for that liability alongside any other such individuals.

 One form of enforced collection action that the State may take in resolving liability is the issuance of a warrant.
 This enables the levying of any real or personal property.
-The levying process is one of seizing and selling assets until a debt is satisfied.
+The levying process is one of seizing and selling assets until a liability is satisfied.

 Priority One: Stopping Aggressive Enforced Collections

 Failure to pay a tax on time may result in the filing of a lien by the Department of Revenue.
-Bearing the effect and priority of a court judgement, a lien serves as a public notice of debt, and enables enforced collection actions.
+Bearing the effect and priority of a court judgement, a lien serves as a public notice of liability, and enables enforced collection actions.

 Offer in Compromise